Skip to main content

 Which has shorter queues, Dorney Park or Knoebels?

-Queues change hour by hour.
-Right now the live data above shows the average wait at both parks and the longest/shortest live queues.
-Mid-week visits outside school holidays give the shortest queues at either park.
-Use the Dorney Park best time to visit and Knoebels best time to visit tools to pick a quiet day.
+Knoebels, by about 13 minutes a ride.
+On a typical day Knoebels averages 7 minutes against 20 at Dorney Park.
+Queues still move hour by hour, and a midweek day outside school holidays beats the gap at either park.
+See Dorney Park best time to visit and Knoebels best time to visit to pick a quiet day.

 Can I visit Dorney Park and Knoebels in the same trip?